Premier Hockey Federation Players' Association

-The Premier Hockey Federation Players' Association (PHFPA, formerly known as the National Women's Hockey League Players' Association) is a representative body for professional ice hockey players in the Premier Hockey Federation (PHF).
-The association was founded in 2015.
+The Premier Hockey Federation Players' Association (PHFPA), formerly known as the National Women's Hockey League Players' Association (NWHLPA), was a representative body for professional ice hockey players in the Premier Hockey Federation (PHF).
+The association was founded in 2015, the year of the league's founding, and disbanded in 2023 after the league was purchased and dissolved as part of the establishment of the Professional Women's Hockey League (PWHL).
+Former PHF players now playing in the PWHL are members of the PWHL Players Association.

-Inaugural season
+History

-In 2015, the NWHL (now the PHF) announced that its players' association would consist of two elected players from each team.
+In 2015, the NWHL announced that its players' association would consist of two elected players from each team.
 Erika Lawler served as the director of the players' association in its inaugural season.
 The elected player representatives during the NWHL's inaugural season were Emily Pfalzer and Meghan Duggan from Buffalo Beauts, Celeste Brown and Taylor Holze from the New York Riveters, Kelli Stack and Kaleigh Fratkin from the Connecticut Whale, and Hilary Knight and Brianna Decker from the Boston Pride.